Before- and After-School at C&C

 Add-in Classes and Team Sports

 Add-in Classes for IVs-XIIIs.
 Add-ins are enrichment classes that run for an entire session.
-In addition to cherished returning favorites like Capoeira, Yoga, Chess, and Cooking, there are impressive new Add-in choices lined up for our winter term.
+In addition to cherished returning favorites like Capoeira, Yoga, Chess, and Cooking, there are impressive new Add-in choices lined up for our spring term.
 Unless noted, Add-in Classes begin in January.
-Registration for Add-ins begins Monday, November 17, and takes place in Afterschool HQ.
+Registration for Add-ins begins Tuesday, March 3, and takes place in Afterschool HQ.

 -

 Team Sports for Xs-XIIIs.
-C&C sponsors interscholastic team sports for our older students, with our winter offerings being basketball.
-The seasons begins in November and ends in February .
+C&C sponsors interscholastic team sports for our older students, with our spring offerings being Girls/NB Soccer, Ultimate Frisbee, Futsal, Flag Football, and Running club.
 There is no cost to be on a C&C sports team, but a 75% participation commitment is required.
 Please direct all Team Sports questions to Todd Rosenthal.

 Add-ins and Team Sports require ongoing participation commitments.
 Offerings with an asterisk (*) are free of charge to participate.